flowtsohg/mdx-m3-viewer/README.md

 ------------------------

-Models and textures can send multiple messages in their life span, upon beginning to load, loading progress, finishing to load, and errors.
+Objects can send events in their life span, very similar to those of native JavaScript objects.
-Instances send a single event when they get loaded.
 Use the `onmessage` callback to keep track of everything.
 The messages are JavaScript objects of the form:

-`{type: type, objectType: objectType, source: source [, id: id, error: error, progress: progress])`.
+`{type: type, target: target [, loaded: loaded, total: total, lengthComputable: lengthComputable, error: error])`.

 The type can be one of:
-* `loadstart` - a model or a texture started loading.
+* `loadstart` - an object started loading.
-* `progress` - to keep track of the loading progress of a model or texture.
-In this case the `progress` value will be a value in the range `[0, 1]`.
-* `load` - a model, texture, or instance loaded successfully.
-If the object is a model or instance, the `id` value will be set.
+* `progress` - progress updates for loads.
+The relevant progress properties will be set.
+* `load` - an object finished loading.
-* `error` - an error occured when loading a texture or a model, or an error occured with the WebGL context.
+* `error` - an error occured when loading an object, or an error occured with the WebGL context.
 In this case, the `error` value will contain a short string that will tell what the error is.
+* `loadend` - sent when an object finishes loading, either because of an error, or because it loaded successfully.
-* `unload` - a model, instance, or texture was unloaded.
+* `unload` - an object was unloaded.

-The `objectType` value can be `model`, `texture`, `header` (for custom models, see below), `instance`, or for WebGL errors, `webgl` and `shader`.
-The `source` value is the source string that generated the object (an url or name).
+The target property is set to the object that the event is related to.

 ------------------------